-MDV 543M Psychological Foundations of Christian Education 3 hours his course reviews major theories of human motivation and development.
+MDV 543M Psychological Foundations of Christian Education

+3 hours his course reviews major theories of human motivation and development.
 Major learning theories will be examined.
 Attention will be given to evaluation of learning outcomes.

-MDV 545M Christian Education of Adults 3 hours
+Christian Education of Adults MDV 545M